-The directors expect the general level of activity to increase and improve brand performance domestically and international expansion of products in export markets.
+The directors expect the general level of activity to increase and for brand performance to improve domestically and internationally through the expansion of export markets.

-Details of significant events since the balance sheet date are contained in note 17 to the financial statements.
+Details of significant events since the balance sheet date are contained in note 16 to the financial statements.